thebinarysearchtree/flyweight/README.md

 # Flyweight
 An ORM for SQLite and NodeJS.
-Flyweight combines a very simple API for performing basic operations, with the ability to create SQL queries that are typed and automatically mapped to complex object types.
+Flyweight combines a very simple API for performing basic operations, with the ability to create SQL queries that are parsed by the ORM to determine the types of the result set.

 For example, if you create a query in ```./database/sql/users/roles.sql``` that looks like this: